l-mds/local-data-stack/README.md

 The template directly can be deployed via docker-compose.
 With only minimal adaptations you can instead deploy to kubernetes in any cloud provider.

+Additionally included for secure handling of secrets:

+- sops
+- age

 ## usage

 Prerequisites:

+- git
 - an installation of cruft `pip install cruft jinja2-ospath`
 - an installation of pixi https://pixi.sh/latest/#installation `curl -fsSL https://pixi.sh/install.sh | bash`
 - text editor of choice such as vscode